mslatour/oertutor/README.md

 Setting up the database
 -----------------------
 The following commands use 'root' as MySQL administrator user.
+You can use different account details for the django user, just make the same adjustments in the settings.py file.
 For more information and other setups see: http://dev.mysql.com/doc/refman/5.1/en/adding-users.html

-    sudo service mysqld start (start webserver)
+    sudo service mysqld start
     mysqladmin -uroot -p create oertutor
     mysql -uroot -p -e "CREATE USER 'django'@'localhost' IDENTIFIED BY 'djngpwd'" mysql -uroot -p -e "GRANT ALL PRIVILEGES ON oertutor.* TO 'django'@'localhost'"